Lists of reports on this page:

 Safety is also a large part of preventative health care.
 Retirement homes have fire protection and have sensitive alarm systems installed, as well as emergency call systems that alert staff to a crisis.
 Suites and their bathrooms are also designed with senior safety in mind - sit-down showers, grab bars, non-slip floors, night lighting all help to prevent falls and make living more comfortable.

-Retirement communities offer a variety of activities and events within their facilities.
-Some residences even employ activity directors to organize activities and day-trips for residents.
+Retirement communities offer a variety of activities and events.
+Residences often employ activity directors to organize activities and day-trips for residents.
 Anything from fitness classes to artistic courses, gardening and parties can be offered in retirement homes, but many also take groups of residents on outings that explore the great outdoors as well as the city’s attractions.

 Seniors in Thornhill are surrounded by arts and culture on both sides, as art galleries, theatres and events are located in both Markham and Vaughan.
 The city of Vaughan is home to the famous McMichael Canadian art collection as well as the city playhouse, while Markham boasts the Varley Art Gallery, the Flato Markham Theatre as well as the Markham museum.